JanBeh/neumond/README.md

     that eventually goes out of scope to ensure cleanup before garbage collection is performed.

+It is not allowed to wait for the same resource more than once in parallel except for those resources where a handle for waiting is created.
+Reading and writing are considered as two different resources in that matter.
+Where handles are created for waiting, each handle must not be used more than once in parallel.
+Violating these rules may result in an error or unspecified behavior, e.g. deadlocks.

 ## Module `waitio_fiber`

 Module providing handling of the effects defined in the `waitio` module using